Ted Strehlow: Travel and academia

-Soon after, in 1949, he received an ANU fellowship, which, though, as he soon found out, carried with it no prospect for an academic career in Canberra, enabled him to complete further studies in the field, and travel to England for research.
+Soon after, in 1949, Strehlow received an Australian National University fellowship, which, though, as he soon found out, carried with it no prospect for an academic career in Canberra, enabled him to complete further studies in the field, and travel to England for research.
 His sojourn left him disappointed, both with England, and with many of its leading anthropologists, such as Raymond Firth and J. R. Firth, who in his view failed to extend to him the support and interest his research required, since they were critical of his lack of formal anthropological credentials.
 He toured the continent and lectured, with considerable success, in France and Germany, and met up with his siblings and mother in Bavaria.

 He gained recognition for the linguistic work which his father had begun.
-After the war, in 1946, he was appointed lecturer in English and Linguistics, and then Reader in Linguistics at Adelaide University in 1954, and became a full professor when awarded a personal chair in linguistics in 1970.
+After the war, in 1946, he was appointed lecturer in English and linguistics, and then Reader in Linguistics at the University of Adelaide in 1954, becoming a full professor when awarded a personal chair in linguistics in 1970.

+In 1964, Strehlow was a founding member of the Australian Institute of Aboriginal Affairs, but resigned in 1973.

 He was a Foundation Fellow of the Australian Academy of the Humanities in 1969.

 In 1978 Strehlow received an honorary doctorate from the Faculty of Humanities at Uppsala University, Sweden.

 Max Stuart case

 In 1958 a nine-year-old girl, Mary Hattam, was found raped and murdered on the beach at Ceduna.
 The police subsequently arrested an Aboriginal man, Rupert Max Stuart, for the crime.
 Stuart was convicted and condemned to death in late April 1959.
 The case quickly assumed the character of a cause célèbre as civil rights groups questioned the evidence based solely on a confession made to the police which the prosecution and officers affirmed had been taken down word for word.
 The verdict was appealed, went to the High Court and the Privy Council in London and concluded with a review by a Royal Commission.

 Strehlow's involvement came after a Catholic priest who was convinced of Stuart's innocence asked him for an informed judgement on the language of the evidence by which the Aborigine had been convicted.
-Strehlow, it turned out, had known during his days as a Patrol Officer at Jay Creek both Stuart's grandfather, Tom Ljonga, and Stuart himself.
+Strehlow, it turned out, had known during his days as a patrol officer at Jay Creek both Stuart's grandfather, Tom Ljonga, and Stuart himself.
 Ljonga had been his trusted companion through many long journeys through the Central Australian deserts.
 Four days before the appointed hanging, Strehlow, with the Catholic chaplain, interviewed Stuart at Yatala prison.
 In the subsequent review process, Strehlow testified several times on what he saw as the incompatibility between the English of the confession and the dialect vernacular Stuart used.
 Familiar with white men in the Centre who had raped Aboriginal girls of that age, Strehlow did not think this crime fitted with Aboriginal behaviour.
 Stuart's conviction was upheld, but he escaped the death penalty.